-The content of a PA must include the following (refer to Annexure B1)-
+The content of a PA must include the following (refer to Annexure A) -

-- (a) Employee data such as the Persal number, job title and level etc. as well as a clear description of the employee's job role, with emphasis on the main objectives, job purpose and the relevant KRAs and CMCs. - (b) A work plan containing the Key Result Areas, outputs, activities and resource requirements. - (c) A personal development plan (PDP) that identifies the competence and other developmental needs of the employee, as well as methods to improve these.
+- Employee data such as the Persal number, job title and level etc. as well as a clear description of the employee's job role, with emphasis on the main objectives, job purpose and the relevant KRAs and CMCs. - A workplan containing the KRAs, outputs, activities and resource requirements. - A personal development plan (PDP) that identifies the competence and other developmental needs of the employee, as well as methods to improve these.

 If an employee changes jobs during the performance cycle, a new PA must be entered into for the new role and the performance assessment should take both periods of work into consideration.
 Only supervisors on level 9 or higher are authorised to enter into a performance agreement with another employee on behalf of the department.
-The PA, especially the workplan, should be re-negotiated if the employee has not been in the job role for three months or more for any reason, as for example, maternity, ill health, study, secondment, or travel; unless this absence was built into the original agreement.
-A PA without a completed and signed work plan should be regarded as invalid and of little use in the performance management process.
+The PA, especially the workplan, should be renegotiated if the employee has not been in the job role for three months or more for any reason, as for example, maternity, ill health, study, secondment, or travel; unless this absence was built into the original agreement.
+A PA without a completed and signed workplan should be regarded as invalid and of little use in the performance management process.